 2. Parking - Be aware that there are parking restrictions throughout the city and surrounding suburbs during particular times.
-Also please note that if you have a hire car and a parking ticket is issued whilst you have it, there may be admin fees involved if the parking ticket is not paid and the car rental supplier has to process it.
+Also please note that if you have a hire car and a parking ticket is issued whilst you have it, there are admin fees charged if the ticket isn't paid and the car rental supplier has to process it.

 Why book with us?Compare car hire prices from Avis, Hertz, Europcar, Budget and Thrifty in Brisbane with our booking system and book directly through our site!
 Save yourself money and time.
 You may decide to hire a Campervan.
 We can also help you Compare Brisbane Campervan Rates.

 Where exactly can you find a cheap rental car in Brisbane?There are a number of locations spread throughout Brisbane, where you can opt to collect your car rental.
 If you're not sure what is the best location for you, then give our customer service team a call.
 They will be more than happy to help work out the most convenient Brisbane depot to collect a car rental.